KrzysztofMarciniak/ScholarVault/README.md

 3. **Notifications** are scoped to users and track read/unread.
 4. **User deactivation logic** is robust: admins cannot deactivate the last active admin.
 5. **Self-contained helpers** allow conversion to array representations suitable for API responses.

-Here’s a structured summary of your controllers and their responsibilities based on the code you provided:

----

 ### Controllers Overview